 Trauma in childhood has life altering effects on adulthood.
 When life is interrupted we develop coping mechanisms to survive as children that no longer work as adults.
-We can feel 'different' and lost trying to perform and be perfect hoping no one will notice.
+We can feel 'different' trying to perform and be perfect hoping no one will notice.

 Anxiety can range from feeling edgy to being overwhelmed.
 It can look like tension, irrational fear and even intrusive thoughts and impulses to harm someone we love.
 None of these feelings mean you are crazy.